mensbeam/Catcher/README.md

 ## Creating Handlers

-The default handlers, especially `PlainTextHandler`, is set up to handle most tasks, but obviously more is possible with a bit of work.
-Thankfully, creating handlers is as simple as extending the Handler class.
-Here is an example of a theoretical `YamlHandler`:
+The default handlers, especially `PlainTextHandler`, are set up to handle most tasks, but obviously more is possible with a bit of work.
+Thankfully, creating handlers is as simple as extending the `Handler` class.
+Here is an example of a theoretical `YamlHandler` (which is very similar to `JSONHandler`):

 ```php
 namespace Your\Namespace\Goes\Here;